 From the Loggia, a maze of narrow alleyways full of character lead to the rest of the condensed historical center, a pocket-sized area that is easily covered on foot.
 In its southwestern corner stands the Kamerlengo Castle, once the residence of the Venetian governor (the kamerling).
 Built in 1430, it is a four-sided building with a hexagonal base that faces the harbor on one side and the sea on the other.
 To get to the third floor I had to climb many high steps (comfortable shoes are a must), but once at the top the view was so incredible that it justified the effort.
 The vast open space inside the castle is used for outdoor performances and concerts that now occur frequently in the summertime.

 Trogir is an open-air museum.
 I spent three full days visiting art-filled churches, mysterious monasteries, dark medieval towers and ornate castles.
 I visited an open air market everyday, to the point that stand owners seemed to recognize me.
 Available at the market were fashionable clothes from Italy and the quality culinary ingredients that the town is known for – for very reasonable prices.
+The end of the day would always find me relaxing at Cafe Bar Tomislav, next to the public market and frequented mostly by locals.
+From my table at Tomislav I could see the tourists taking pictures of the Land Gate, topped by a statue of Blessed St John of Trogir, the town’s patron saint.

 The island if Ciovo is where most of Trogir’s residents actually live, something I learned from the hotel’s owner, who offered me a ride there when he was leaving.
 Other than modern residential neighborhoods, Ciovo is also a big squid fishing center where part of the landscape is made up of fishermen out at sea – there’s even a squid fishing festival every year.